 There are two further key considerations to bear in mind before purchasing:

 - Size of saddle – As a rule of thumb, the larger the saddle diameter, the more contact will be made with the underside of your vehicle and more secure your lift will be.

 - Jacking height – Look into how high you need to raise your vehicle.
 This is referred to as 'lifting range', and more often than not is measured in millimetres (mm).
 You can use the filters in the trolley jack category to refine your results to match the lifting capacity you require.

 Trolley Jack Features Explained

-Designed to be used on vehicles with lower than average ground clearance, low profile jacks are essential when lifting many sports cars.
-View Now
+The best trolley jack for lowered cars, low-profile jacks are designed to be used on vehicles with lower than average ground clearance, making them an essential for usage with many sports cars.

-As it says on the tin, high lift jacks give you a greater lifting range for more specialist lifting applications and greater flexibility.
+As it says on the tin, high lift jacks are the answer to how to jack your car up higher, giving you a greater lifting range for more specialist lifting applications, as well as greater flexibility.
 Long reach jacks lift vehicles with difficult to negotiate or deeper jacking points than your standard car.
-View Now

-This feature means the jack is designed for the minimum possible amount of lifts, courtesy of larger pistons or dual pistons.
-If you want super quick lifts at the minimum amount of effort, rocket lift trolley jacks are perfect for you.
-View Now
+This feature means the jack is designed to offer the minimum possible amount of lifts in the jacking process, courtesy of larger pistons or dual pistons.
+If you want super quick lifts with the minimum amount of effort, rocket lift trolley jacks are the pick for you.

 It’s worth mentioning that a trolley jack (or any kind of hydraulic jack) is designed to lift the vehicle only – not hold it for any significant amount of time.
 After you’ve lifted a vehicle to your required height, make sure to use good quality supports - such as our SGS axle stands - so you can work under your vehicle safely.
 Essentially - never work under a vehicle supported by a trolley jack alone.